dustinpfister/blog_posts/_posts/threejs-object3d-traverse.md

 There is a lot to write about when it comes to the object3d class, and the traverse method is just one little item of interest.
 So it would be a good idea to maybe check out [my post on the object3d class in general](/2018/04/23/threejs-object3d/) if you have some time to get into the thick of this class.
 Doing so is called for sooner or later when it comes to gaining a solid understanding of the library as the object3d class is a base class that apples to a lot of objects in the library such as Mesh objects, Groups, and even the main scene object.

+### Source code is up on Github

+The source code exmaples here [can also be found on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-traverse).

 ### Check the version numbers, always

 This is something that I think that I just need to mentioning in ever post I write on threejs now, which is that I was using threejs version r127 when I made these code examples here.
+Also the last time that I came around to do some editing I was using r140.
 Threejs is a library that as of this writing is still moving very fast when it comes to development, and code breaking changes are made to the library often.

 ## 1 - Loop Over all objects in a scene